Affordable Housing and Ending Homelessness

 If you are a housing provider or Service Manager, visit this site for more resources.

 What we’re doing to end homelessness in Ontario

 Poverty Reduction Strategy

 The new Poverty Reduction Strategy — Realizing Our Potential — will expand Ontario’s poverty reduction efforts to reach more vulnerable people and will continue to reduce poverty in Ontario.
 Visit the Poverty Reduction Strategy Office's website to read about the strategy.

 Launched in 2010, the Long-Term Affordable Housing Strategy was the first of its kind in Ontario.
 It set out a road map to create a flexible, community-centered approach to housing and related service delivery.

 The government is currently updating the Long-Term Affordable Housing Strategy to reflect new research and best practices.
-A new strategy will be completed by the end of 2015.
+A new strategy will be completed in the new year.